open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/data/git.md

   }
 ]
 ```
-then Enterprise OPA's `data.git.users` will look like this:
+then EOPA's `data.git.users` will look like this:

 ```json
 # terminal-command